What Is Search Engine Optimization (SEO)

 If the site/pages are optimized correctly Google and other search engines will display it under that specific query.
 Always remembering search engines use signals, ranking factors when weighing a page/site, the more compliant your site is with their guidelines, the better it will perform in the search results.

 It is also extremely important you understand user intent.
 Google rank pages based on how well they fit the user intent behind the query.

-Below I elaborate on the most common question asked, thereafter we focus on the most important SEO guidelines on building a quality site, the same guidelines we adhere to when optimizing a site.
+Below I elaborate on the most common question asked, thereafter we focus on the most important SEO guidelines on building a quality site.

 There is no such thing as keyword density/percentage.
 Keywords depend on page content, when reading out aloud they should make a scene (as if you were engaging in a telephone conversation)

 Are pages with copied content considered “low quality”?